- Peptide (C)EKSLDESKNPARKLD, corresponding to amino acid residues 374 - 388 of mouse Otopetrin-1 (Accession Q80VM9). 4th intracellular loop.

 Otop-1 is specifically expressed in type three taste cells and exhibits the Zn2+ sensitivity that is a key feature observed in the proton current of sour taste cells4.

 Otop-1 also has a role in regulating intracellular Ca2+ levels required for the formation of otoconia in the vertebrate inner ear.
-Otoconia are complex calcium carbonate biominerals required for the sensation of gravity4.
+Otoconia are complex calcium carbonate biominerals required for the sensation of gravity5.

 Species reactivity key:

 Anti-OTOP1 Antibody (#AHC-005) is a highly specific antibody directed against an epitope of the mouse protein.
-The antibody can be used in western blot analysis.
+The antibody can be used in western blot analysis and immunohistochemistry.
 It has been designed to recognize Otopetrin-1 from rat, mouse, and human samples.